History of Alton Towers: Early history

 In the late 11th century, Alton Castle was built following the Norman Conquest above the Churnet Valley, in the village of Alton, Staffordshire.
 It is about 1 mi from the present-day Alton Towers.
-By the 12th century, the large manorial estate had been given to knight Bertram II de Verdun (died 1129/30), as a reward for his work in the Crusades.
-In 1318, the estate passed by marriage to Thomas de Furnival when he married Joan de Verdun.
-Furnival later died crusading in the Holy Land in 1348.
+By the 12th century, the large manorial estate had been given to knight Bertram II de Verdun (died 1129/30), as a reward for his participation in the Crusades.
+In 1318, the estate passed to Thomas de Furnival when he married Joan de Verdun; he died crusading in the Holy Land in 1348.
 In 1406, Sir John Talbot acquired the estate when he married Maud, the eldest daughter of Thomas de Furnivall, 3rd Baron Furnivall.
 Talbot became the second created Earl of Shrewsbury in 1442 after the title was forfeited by the third earl of the first creation in 1102.
 The Norman castle was destroyed during the English Civil War.

-In the 17th century, the former castle was redeveloped as a hunting lodge known as Alerton (or Alverton), which is the ancient name for Alton.
-The three-storey structure reused one of the castle's former towers, which remains part of the present-day building.
-The lodge was split into two properties, one of which was rented by a tenant.
-The other half was used by the Talbots as a summer residence, their main residence being at Heythrop Park in Oxfordshire.